C (programming language): C23

+C2Y

+C2Y is an informal name for the next major C language standard revision, after C23 (C2X), that is hoped to be released later in the 2020s, hence the '2' in "C2Y".
+An early working draft of C2Y was released in February 2024 as N3220 by the working group ISO/IEC JTC1/SC22/WG14.

 Embedded C

-Historically, embedded C programming requires nonstandard extensions to the C language in order to support exotic features such as fixed-point arithmetic, multiple distinct memory banks, and basic I/O operations.
+Historically, embedded C programming requires non-standard extensions to the C language to support exotic features such as fixed-point arithmetic, multiple distinct memory banks, and basic I/O operations.

 In 2008, the C Standards Committee published a technical report extending the C language to address these issues by providing a common standard for all implementations to adhere to.
 It includes a number of features not available in normal C, such as fixed-point arithmetic, named address spaces, and basic I/O hardware addressing.

-Syntax
+Definition

 C has a formal grammar specified by the C standard.
 Line endings are generally not significant in C; however, line boundaries do have significance during the preprocessing phase.
 Comments may appear either between the delimiters /* and */, or (since C99) following // until the end of the line.
 Comments delimited by /* and */ do not nest, and these sequences of characters are not interpreted as comment delimiters if they appear inside string or character literals.

 C source files contain declarations and function definitions.
 Function definitions, in turn, contain declarations and statements.
 Declarations either define new types using keywords such as struct, union, and enum, or assign types to and perhaps reserve storage for new variables, usually by writing the type followed by the variable name.
 Keywords such as char and int specify built-in types.
 Sections of code are enclosed in braces ({ and }, sometimes called "curly brackets") to limit the scope of declarations and to act as a single statement for control structures.

 As an imperative language, C uses statements to specify actions.
-The most common statement is an expression statement, consisting of an expression to be evaluated, followed by a semicolon; as a side effect of the evaluation, functions may be called and variables may be assigned new values.
+The most common statement is an expression statement, consisting of an expression to be evaluated, followed by a semicolon; as a side effect of the evaluation, functions may be called and variables assigned new values.
 To modify the normal sequential execution of statements, C provides several control-flow statements identified by reserved keywords.
 Structured programming is supported by if ... [else] conditional execution and by do ... while, while, and for iterative execution (looping).
 The for statement has separate initialization, testing, and reinitialization expressions, any or all of which can be omitted. break and continue can be used within the loop.
 Break is used to leave the innermost enclosing loop statement and continue is used to skip to its reinitialisation.
-There is also a non-structured goto statement which branches directly to the designated label within the function. switch selects a case to be executed based on the value of an integer expression.
+There is also a non-structured goto statement, which branches directly to the designated label within the function. switch selects a case to be executed based on the value of an integer expression.
 Different from many other languages, control-flow will fall through to the next case unless terminated by a break.